frjo/ansible-roles/README.md

 ## UniFi Controller

 Run the UniFi Controller on a Raspberry Pi (Raspian).
-Tested with Raspberry Pi 3 Model B and since it's a Java application that needs some RAM I would not run in on anything smaller.
+Tested with Raspberry Pi 3 and 4 Model B. Since it's a Java application that needs some RAM I would not run in on anything smaller.

-Remember to open up tcp ports 8080 and 8443 as well as udp port 3478 to allow the controller to communicate with the access points.
+Remember to open up tcp ports 6789, 8080 and 8443 as well as udp port 3478 to allow the controller to communicate with the access points.

 ## Wireguard (VPN)